wmegchel/GratiSSH/README.md

 ## Downloading the latest release build
 - Download the [latest release](https://github.com/wmegchel/GratiSSH/releases) under 'assets';
-- Unzip the program
+- Open a Shell and make the program executable: `chmod 755 GratiSSH`
-- Double click the unzipped program to start
+- Run the program with `./GratiSSH`

 ## Working with GratiSSH
 ### Adding/Editing a connection